 Most product teams reach for a feedback tool after something goes wrong.
 A feature ships, adoption is flat, the support queue fills with the same question, and someone finally says: "We should have asked users first."

 This guide is for teams who want to ask users first, inside the app, where users are actually present, not three days later in a follow-up email they won't open.
 It covers 10 in-app feedback tools evaluated specifically for mobile SDK quality, targeting depth, and developer implementation reality.
+For the broader framework on how in-app feedback fits into a complete feedback program, the product feedback guide covers the strategic layer.
 If you're building a mobile app and need a tool your engineering team can actually work with, you're in the right place.

 Comparison Table: Best In-App Feedback Tools in 2026